swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 @usableFromInline internal import UsableFromInlineInternalDependency
 ```

+*Note: Support for @usableFromInline on imports has yet to be implemented.*

 ### Type-checking references to imported modules

 Current type-checking enforces that declaration respect their respective access levels.